 FedEx logo hidden meaning: FedEx also features a negative space in their logo and you’ll spot the arrow between the E and X. The arrow symbolizes the company’s values of speed, delivery, and accuracy.

-Gillette logo hidden meaning: Gillette is renowned for their Mach line of razors and even their logo features sharp lines.
+Gillette logo hidden meaning: Gillette is renowned for its Mach line of razors and even their logo features sharp lines.
 The G and I are cut sharply to signify the sharpness and precision of their razors.

 Goodwill logo hidden meaning: You immediately notice a smiley face in Goodwill’s logo but it’s actually a close-up of the letter G in their logo which is also smiley face.